 Turn off the TV

 In addition to watching what you eat, you should also take note of the hours you spend watching television.
-Not only is sitting in front of a screen for too long detrimental to eye health, it can also wreak havoc on your newly-trim waistline.
-Members of the National Weight Control Registry, who were able to lose weight and keep it off, nixed their binge-watching habit: 62 percent report watching less than 10 hours of TV per week.
+Not only is sitting in front of a screen for too long detrimental to eye health, but it can also wreak havoc on your newly-trim waistline.
+Members of the National Weight Control Registry, who were able to lose weight and keep it off, nixed their binge-watching habit: 62% report watching less than 10 hours of TV per week.
 And it seems like the majority of the NWCR members also found a new, more productive pastime—just take a look at our next savvy hack.

-Walk For an Hour
+Walk for an hour

-An impressive 90 percent of NWCR members report exercising for about an hour per day.
+An impressive 90% of NWCR members report exercising for about an hour per day.
 Whether you enjoy going for a jog outdoors, signing up to different boutique fitness classes every week, or lifting free weights at the gym, getting up and moving is your key to burning some major calories and keeping belly fat at bay.
 Even if you prefer taking a brisk walk after dinner, you'll still see long-term results; the registry's most frequently reported form of activity is actually walking.

 Sure, it's packed with vitamin C, contains natural sugars, and tastes great in a cocktail, but that shouldn't grant you a free pass to sip on fruit juice every day.
 Just one 8-ounce cup of your leading orange juice brand packs in 110 calories and 22 grams of sugar.
 To put that into perspective, drinking two glasses every day can add over a pound to your frame in just three weeks!
 Whether you're used to pairing a drink with dinner or rather quench your thirst with something flavored, NWCR members reported maintaining weight loss and limiting total calorie intake by swapping out their regular beverages with water or low-calorie and calorie-free sips.
 Just remember to forgo drinks spiked with artificial sweeteners and choose one of our favorite healthy sodas instead.